A call to action for tech

 - Step out of your comfort zone.
 Spend time in your local communities with people who are not like you — that’s how you figure out which problems to solve and how technology can help.
 Email nonprofits, community organizations and neighborhood councils in your city and ask how you can help.
 Websites like VolunteerMatch and Catchafire can link you to opportunities in your area where your technical skills can be put to humanitarian use or where you can simply meet and aid underserved members of your community.

 The path to real change begins with individuals who are committed for the long haul, even after the impetus of protest subsides.
 For tech, that means building more than flashy prototypes or feel-good MVPs.
-It’s time for the real heroes in tech to emerge, those who dedicate their everyday work to understanding and uplifting the lives of Americans in need.Featured Image: Getty Images
+It’s time for the real heroes in tech to emerge, those who dedicate their everyday work to understanding and uplifting the lives of Americans in need.Featured Image: Brit Worgan/Getty Images

 0